svarozhych/yaml_converter/README.md

 Logging can be configured in `log_conf.py`.

-The output text format can be configered in `text_format.py`.
+The output text format can be configured in `text_format.py`.

 ## 🤝 Contributing